 One valid approach is to limit the storage available to users by defining quotas in the number of maximum VMs and also the Max Volatile Storage a user can demand, and ensuring enough system and image datastore space to comply with the limit set in the quotas.
 In any case, OpenNebula allows cloud administrators to add more system and images datastores if needed.

 Dimensioning storage is a critical aspect, as it is usually the cloud bottleneck.
 It very much depends on the underlying technology.
 As an example, in Ceph for a medium size cloud at least three servers are needed for storage with 5 disks each of 1TB, 16Gb of RAM, 2 CPUs of 4 cores each and at least 2 NICs.

 Networking needs to be carefully designed to ensure reliability in the cloud infrastructure.
-The recommendation is having 2 NICs in the front-end (public and service) (or 3 NICs depending on the storage backend, access to the storage network may be needed) 4 NICs present in each virtualization node: private, public, service and storage networks.
-Less NICs can be needed depending on the storage and networking configuration.
+The recommendation is to have 2 NICs in the front-end (public and service), or 3 NICs depending on the storage backend, as access to the storage network may be needed, and 4 NICs present in each virtualization node (private, public, service and storage networks).
+Fewer NICs may be needed, depending on the storage and networking configuration.

 The machine that holds the OpenNebula installation is called the front-end.
 This machine needs network connectivity to all the hosts, and possibly access to the storage Datastores (either by direct mount or network).
 The base installation of OpenNebula takes less than 150MB.

 - Management daemon (